CLSherrod/clsherrod.github.io/_posts/2009-01-15-bullshit-outage-language.md

 date: 2009-01-15
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
-- business
+  - language
-permalink: "/bullshit-outage-language/"
+permalink: /bullshit-outage-language/
 ---
 Don't you hate it when people bullshit you.
 "We are having an availability issue".
 Bullshit you are offline.
 Better answer is to say you are wrong.